Physico-mathematical model of open quantum systems with varying particle number: The effective Hamiltonian

+Of course, the validity of this expansion requires $N_\SFR \mapsto E_\SFR (N_\SFR)$ to be at least a $C^1$-function; since we did not specify a concrete reservoir model, we have to pose this as an additional assumption for the validity of the theorem.
+It must be noted, however, that differentiability of $E_\SFR$ is a physically very reasonable hypothesis since if it were not given, there would be no thermodynamics for $\SFR$, and hence reservoir models that do not satisfy this assumption are physically uninteresting.

-The zeroth-order term $E_\SFR (N)$ is a constant that can be considered a shift of the energy scale; without loss of generality, we may neglect it by shifting $H_\SFR$ similarly as in \cref{eq:energyShift}.
-The coefficient of the first-order term, however, is an important physical quantity.
-By definition, this term corresponds to the \emph{chemical potential} $\mu_\SFR$ of the reservoir at constant entropy and volume \cite[Eq.
+Looking now at the expansion \eqref{eq:expansionER}, the zeroth-order term $E_\SFR (N)$ is a constant that can be considered a shift of the energy scale; without loss of generality, we may neglect it by shifting $H_\SFR$ similarly as $H_\SFS$ in \eqref{eq:energyShift}.
+The coefficient of the first-order term, on the other hand, is an important physical quantity.
+By definition, it corresponds to the \emph{chemical potential} $\mu_\SFR$ of the reservoir at constant entropy and volume \cite[Eq.
 (2)]{Ali2020}, \cite[Eq.
 (7.31)]{Huang1987}, \cite[Eq.
 (3.1.3)]{Schwabl2006}:

-Now, crucially, since we have assumed that the open system and the reservoir have reached thermodynamic equilibrium (Assumption \ref{enu:A1.2}), it follows that the chemical potential $\mu \equiv \mu_\SFS$ of the open system satisfies $\mu = \mu_\SFR$ \cite[Eq.
-(2.7.4)]{Schwabl2006}.
-Moreover, as the open system is macroscopic (Assumption \ref{enu:A1.1}), one can assume that the particle number $N_\SFS$ is given by the expectation value $\EV_{\rho_\SFS} [\MSN] = \tr_{\MH_\SFS} (\MSN \! \rho_\SFS)$ of the particle number operator \cite[p.
+Now, crucially, since we have assumed that the open system and the reservoir have reached thermodynamic equilibrium (Assumption \ref{enu:A1.2}), it follows that the chemical potential $\mu \equiv \mu_\SFS$ of the open system satisfies $\mu = \mu_\SFR$ \cite[Eq.~(2.7.4)]{Schwabl2006}.
+Moreover, as the open system is macroscopic (Assumption \ref{enu:A1.1}), the particle number $N_\SFS$ is given by the expectation value $\EV_{\rho_\SFS} [\MSN] = \tr_{\MH_\SFS} (\MSN \! \rho_\SFS)$ of the particle number operator \cite[p.
+83]{Nolting2018}, \cite[p.
 65]{Schwabl2006}:

 Note that by \cref{lem:partialTrace} and the assumption $\rho \in \DM (\MH_\SFT, \MSN \otimes \id_\SFR)$, this expectation value is indeed well-defined.
 With all of these observations, the expansion \eqref{eq:expansionER} reduces to